 Culture Perth and Kinross (CPK) collects and uses personal information to help it provide services to its customers.
-The Data Protection Act (1998) – the DPA – gives individuals rights in relation to their own information, and controls the way CPK can use the information it holds.
-From May 2018 new General Data Protection Regulations come into force.
+The General Data Protection Regulations (GDPR) gives individuals rights in relation to their own information, and controls the way CPK can use the information it holds.

 How CPK uses your information

-The DPA controls the way organisations that record personal information use it.
+The GDPR controls the way organisations that record personal information use it.
 It says that organisations must make sure that information is-

 - fairly and lawfully processed